How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Downstream Evaluation Suite

 \subsection{Compute-Optimal Per-Axis Results}

-The scaling-law analysis summarises the sharing cost on validation loss with a single exponent $\varphi$, but not where that cost falls across downstream capabilities.
-We therefore re-evaluate every iso-FLOPs checkpoint at each $r \in \{1, 2, 4, 8\}$ on the five-axis downstream suite (per-task settings in Appendix~\ref{app:eval_axes}).
-Following~\citet{heineman2025signal}, we report per-token continuation loss on the gold continuation as the primary signal (Appendix~\ref{app:acc_vs_loss}).
-We focus on the \emph{compute-optimal} models: at each FLOPs budget we pick the checkpoint with the lowest validation loss.
+The scaling-law analysis summarises the sharing cost on validation loss, but not where that cost falls across downstream capabilities.
+We therefore re-evaluate every iso-FLOPs checkpoint at each $r \in \{1, 2, 4, 8\}$ on the five-axis downstream suite.
+Following~\citet{heineman2025signal}, we report per-token continuation loss on the continuation as the primary signal (Appendix~\ref{app:acc_vs_loss}).
+We focus on the \emph{compute-optimal} models, so at each FLOPs budget we pick the model with the lowest validation loss.

 The results in Figure~\ref{fig:downstream-scaling} split the five axes into three regimes.

 \paragraph{Parametric knowledge tracks the validation-loss ordering.} Parametric knowledge is closed-book recall and therefore capacity-bound.
 The $r{=}1$ baseline leads at every compute budget, and the gap grows monotonically with $r$, reaching $0.28$~nats at $r{=}8$.
 This ordering matches the prediction from $\varphi = 0.46$: more recurrences share more parameters, leaving less unique-parameter capacity for knowledge storage.